idaholab/moose/modules/fluid_properties/doc/content/source/userobjects/TabulatedFluidProperties.md

 !alert note
-All fluid properties read from a file or specified in the input file (and their derivatives with respect to pressure and temperature) will be calculated using bicubic interpolation, while all remaining fluid properties will be calculated using the provided FluidProperties UserObject.
+All fluid properties read from a file or specified in the input file (and their derivatives with respect to pressure and temperature) will be calculated using bicubic or bilinear interpolation, while all remaining fluid properties will be calculated using the provided FluidProperties UserObject.

 !syntax parameters /Modules/FluidProperties/TabulatedFluidProperties